peeveen/sourcelink-gitlab-proxy/README.md

 ## Run

-Assuming you have kept the port numbers from the default config (5041 for HTTP and 5042 for HTTPS), and used the suggested tag, you can run your built image with this command (mapped port number can obviously be changed if you wish):
+Assuming you have used the suggested tag, you can run your built image with this command (mapped port numbers can obviously be changed if you wish):

 ```
-docker run -dit -p 5041:5041 -p 5042:5042 sourcelinkgitlabproxy
+docker run -dit -p 5041:80 -p 5042:443 sourcelinkgitlabproxy
 ```

 > See the upcoming 'Usage' section for available arguments.